Macaulay2/M2/M2/Macaulay2/e/pi-readme.txt

      area by area.
   3. Limit weight vectors so each is supported in a single area.
 (Is this flexible enough?)
+  4. Each area is represented by a template class.
+To make it appear that a monomial ordering has just one area, we can have two types of area:
+         -- a normal area, as described below
+	 -- a composite area, which contains a sequence of others, and implements composite operations for them.
+A composite area could (eventually) have weight vectors of its own that involve variables from all the areas it contains, and the weights would be stored in their own bins.
+A composite area would normally possess just the variables that are possessed by each of its subareas, and no others.
+There could be (eventually) various types of composite area.

 Thus the description of a monomial type will include:
    TEMPLATE: (choice of U, the integer type used to hold a field)